 That conveyed me around the coast as far as Budle Bay while largely avoiding the Bamburgh Castle Golf Club course before I was directed inland towards the B1342.
 That gave me a chance to look back at the castle where my walk began and it had fallen into cloud shadow.
 Since I was to head downhill from Galliheugh Bank, this was to be my last sighting for the day.

 The sea was not to be seen much as I headed for Spindlestone Heughs by footpath and road.
-Near Outchester, I got to see more of the sea again but there also was a curiosity in the form of an old windmill called the Outchester Ducket.
-The word “ducket” is a local form of dovecot so that makes the name an unusual one for what is now a building let put as tourist accommodation.
+Near Outchester, I got to see more of the sea again, but there also was a curiosity in the form of an old windmill called the Outchester Ducket.
+The word “ducket” is a local form of dovecot, so that makes the name an unusual one for what is now a building let out as tourist accommodation.

-After that Belford was near at hand under cloudy skies with more industrial surroundings for company for much of the last stretch of what had been a pleasing walk with much bright sunshine.
+After that, Belford was near at hand under cloudy skies with more industrial surroundings for company for much of the last stretch of what had been a pleasing walk with much bright sunshine.
 It is how Bamburgh Castle and how the nearby coastline looked in the sun that is what I remember.
-It was a much needed interlude of brightness in a life with a lot happening.
+It was a much-needed interlude of brightness in a life with a lot that was happening.